Pottawatomie County, Kansas

 Pottawatomie County, Kansas, formerly a part of Riley County, was organized by the territorial legislature of 1857.
 The county takes its name from the Potawatomi tribe of Native Americans.
 The county seat is Westmoreland.

 The county is the second from Nebraska and the third west of Missouri.
-It is bounded on the north by Marshall and Nemaha Counties, on the east by Jackson and Shawnee, on the south by Wabaunsee and Riley, and the west by Riley.
+It is bounded on the north by Marshall and Nemaha Counties, on the east by Jackson and Shawnee, on the south by Wabaunsee and Riley, and on the west by Riley.
 The Kansas River forms the southern boundary, and the Big Blue River the western.

 The general surface is rolling, with bluffs along the Kansas and Big Blue Rivers, where limestone was extensively quarried for building purposes.
 Good quality gypsum was found along the water courses, especially at the mouth of Spring Creek.
 Potter’s clay was found in the southern and central parts of the county.
 There were thin veins of coal in the east and south, which received little attention.
 There was said to be a mineral spring of medicinal properties at Onaga.
 Besides the Big Blue and the Kansas Rivers, the Vermillion River flows south through the county’s eastern portion and empties into the Kansas River.
-Its tributaries from the west are French, and Mill Creeks, and the tributaries of the Big Blue are Spring Creek with eastern branches, Four Mile as a western branch, Shannon, Carnahan, McEntire, Cedar, and Elbow Creeks.
+Its tributaries from the west are French and Mill Creeks and the tributaries of the Big Blue are Spring Creek with eastern branches, Four Mile as a western branch, Shannon, Carnahan, McEntire, Cedar, and Elbow Creeks.

 St. Mary's Mission by Alexander Gardner, 1800s.